 As a college parent, you want to support your college student in any way that you can.
-You talk on the phone (but hopefully not too often), you send mail (students love to find something in their mailbox), you send care packages, you listen when she shares joys or worries; but there is a limit to what you can do.
-In your attempts to help your student find her increasing independence and sense of responsibility, you need to help your student find and use appropriate on-campus support systems.
+You talk on the phone (but hopefully not too often), you send mail (students love to find something in their mailbox), you send care packages, you listen when they share joys or worries; but there is a limit to what you can do.
+In your attempts to help your student find their increasing independence and sense of responsibility, you need to help your student find and use appropriate on-campus support systems.

 Your college student may continue to turn to you for help.
-Or he may feel that being grown up means that he needs to do everything for himself.
-In either case, he may not be finding and taking advantage of the resources available to him on campus.
-Be there for him, but help him consider who else might best help him.
-Ask questions and suggest that he investigate some of the possible support available on his campus.
+Or they may feel that being grown up means that they need to do everything for themselves.
+In either case, your student may not be finding and taking advantage of the resources available on campus.
+Be there, but help your student consider who else might best help.
+Ask questions and suggest that your student investigate some of the possible support available on campus.
 Here are fifteen possible sources of help.

 An academic advisor

 At most colleges each student is assigned an academic advisor.
-This is the faculty or staff member designated to help guide your student through his college career.
+This is the faculty or staff member designated to help guide your student through their college career.
 Your student should feel free to contact this advisor at any time to talk about academic issues, and some advisors are happy to help with personal issues as well.

 A professional tutor